joannakl/ossd/_includes/daily/week3.markdown

 you can work together.

-The instructions for the activity are at [Browser Add-on Activity](activities/browser_add-on_activity.md) repository.
+The instructions for the activity are at [Browser Add-on Activity](activities/browser_add-on_activity.html)

 Readings: